Weeks-UNC/StructureAnalysis/README.md

 `--StrucFilt STRUCTURE.ct CONTACTDISTANCE` - Limits nucleotide pairs plotted to those with a contact distance above given cutoff.
 See https://rna.urmc.rochester.edu/Text/File_Formats.html for description of CT file format.

 ### Output Description
+Generates a pdf containing a histogram of the 3D distances between nucleotide pairs.
+This is in a black outline and overlaid onto a solid light purple histogram showing all possible 3D pairwise distances in the provided PDB structure.

 # draw_3D_RNA_contacts.py
 Draws connections between set of nucleotide pairs on a pdb file using the pymol distance command.